Trybe

 • Understand ingredients and their long-term health impacts

 I chose to base Patricia on the experiences of the two older user interviewees from research stage.
 This is because, while the younger interviewee faced similar issues, the two older interviewees didn’t know how they could use their phones to help them make decisions.
+Focusing on a digital solution that’s easier for an older user, will ensure that more Black women, regardless of age, will be able to use this app with ease.

 Design + Setbacks